hsnlab/escape/pox/ext/doc/source/adapt/components.rst

 .. figure::  ../_static/components.png
    :align:  center

-:any:`POXDomainAdapter` implements POX related functionality.
+:any:`InternalPOXAdapter` implements POX related functionality.

-:any:`MininetDomainAdapter` implements Mininet related functionality transparently.
+:any:`InternalMininetAdapter` implements Mininet related functionality transparently.

 :any:`VNFStarterAdapter` is a wrapper class for vnf_starter NETCONF module.